Stefanie Martin

-Stefanie Martin, born Stefanie Oppenheim (10 July 1877 – c.
-1940) was a German biological anthropologist.
+Stefanie Martin, born Stefanie Oppenheim (10 July 1877 – 24 September 1954) was a German biological anthropologist.

 Life

 Stephanie L. Oppenheim was born to a Jewish family in Frankfurt on 10 July 1877.

 Oppenheim married the Swiss anthropogist Rudolf Martin, becoming his second wife.
 After his death in 1925, she edited a revised edition (1928) of his textbook of physical anthropology.

 In 1930 she was a contributor to Walter Scheidt's Rockefeller-funded anthropological study of the German population.

 Facing Nazi persecution, she was sent to Theresienstadt.
-According to some sources, she survived Theresienstadt.
-Other sources give her year of death as 1940.
+Some sources wrongfully give her year of death as 1940.
+She certainly survived Theresienstadt and later moved back to Germany where she died in Lautrach on 24 September 1954.